trovit/speco/docs/objectsSpecs.md

 ### 2. Specifying that a variable is a plain object with required keys

-Use `OBJ` passing it an object which has a `req` key with an object as value that associstes an spec for each required key:
+Use `OBJ` passing it an object which has a `req` key with an object as value that associates an spec for each required key:

 ```js
 import s from "./speco";